reejk/StaticEcs/README.md

 // Also, all filtering methods can be grouped into a With type
-// which can be applied to the World.QueryEntities.With() method, for example:
+// which can be applied to the World.QueryEntities.For() method, for example:

 // Method 1 via generic
-foreach (var entity in MyWorld.QueryEntities.With<With<
+foreach (var entity in MyWorld.QueryEntities.For<With<
              All<Position, Velocity, Name>,
              AllAndNoneTypes<Types<Position, Direction, Velocity>, Types<Name>>,
              None<Name>,